ralph1786/CryptoDash/README.md

 # CryptoDash

-Application for individuals interested in keeping tracking the current value of the top crypto currencies on the market.
-It provides historical data of the price of those crypto currencies (last 30 days).
+Application for individuals interested in keeping tracking of the current value of the top crypto currencies on the market.
+It provides and displays historical price of those crypto currencies (last 30 days).

 ## Getting Started